jhsrcmh/ScaffoldMISS/README.md

 ScaffoldMISS, to make a temp servlet storage of the Building Information Systems for scaffold.

-All having fun designing in rails!
+All have fun designing in rails!!!
+Aha~